-In 2005, acclaimed German film director, Werner Herzog, decided to create a film documentary chronicling the life of the individual known as “The Grizzly Man,” Timothy Treadwell, a man with a most unusual and reckless enthusiasm for bears living in the wild.
+Acclaimed German film director Werner Herzog decided in 2005 to create a film documentary chronicling the life of the “The Grizzly Man,” Timothy Treadwell.
+He was a man with a most unusual and reckless enthusiasm for bears living in the wild.

 Treadwell was especially fond of tracking – and living with – Grizzly Bears.
 He spent thirteen summers of his life in Katmai National Park and Preserve in Alaska.
 Over that time, Treadwell got to know many of the Grizzlies, their habits, and their tendencies.
 He believed, incorrectly as it turned out, that the bears had grown to trust him.